muhassannaeem/Cybersecurity-Project/done.md

+## 9. Centralized Monitoring & Logging – Item 38

+**Task 38:** Build Kibana (or equivalent) dashboards and alerts for:
+  - Service health and performance
+  - Detected anomalies and attacks
+  - Errors in threat-intelligence sharing, attribution, and retraining pipelines

+**Status:** Implemented (Kibana dashboards created and operational)

+**How:**
+- Created and configured Kibana dashboards using the `cybersecurity-system-*` index pattern.
+- Built the following visualizations:
+  - Log Count Over Time (line chart) for service health and log activity
+  - Log Message Distribution (pie chart) for log source/service breakdown
+  - (Planned) Error Logs Over Time and Recent Error Table for error monitoring (pending error log data)
+- Used available fields (`@timestamp`, `container.name.keyword`, `message.keyword`, etc.) to ensure dashboards match actual data.
+- Verified dashboards are visible and updating in Kibana at http://localhost:5601.
+- Documented dashboard creation steps and field mappings in `KIBANA_DASHBOARDS.md`.
+- Alerts and additional visualizations can be added as needed using Kibana's built-in features.

+**Evidence:**
+- Dashboards and charts are present and visible in Kibana.
+- Visualizations match the available log data and update in real time as new logs arrive.

+## Flask-RESTX API Docs Support

+- Added flask-restx to backend/traffic_monitor/requirements.txt for API documentation and Zeek/tcpdump endpoint support
+- Installed flask-restx in the Python environment
 # Completed Tasks

 This file tracks the TODO items from `todo.md` that have been implemented in the current codebase, with a short explanation of how each was completed.